 - The Carpinteria Morning Rotary Club deserves big kudos for taking a leading role in creating (over an 8 year period) and maintaining this great local playground.
-Read more about it and their work with California State Parks and others.

 - It had one of the most unusual slides I’ve ever been on — with rollers like a conveyor belt.
 I don’t have any photos posted, because kids were on it NON-STOP!
 Adults weren’t big fans.
 I thought it was fun.